movidius/ncsdk/docs/c_api/mvncGetResult.md

 Name|Type|Description
 ----|----|-----------
-graphHandle|void\*|Pointer to opaque graph data type that was initialized with the mvncAllocateGraph() function that represents the neural network for which an inference was initiated. outputData|void\*\*|Address of the pointer that will be set to a buffer of 16 bit floats which contain the result of the inference.
-The buffer will contain one 16 bit float for each network category, the values of which are the results of the output node.
-Typically these values are the probabilities that an image belongs to the category. outputDataLength|unsigned int\*|Pointer to an unsigned int that will be set to the number of bytes in the outputData buffer. userParam|void \*\*| Address of a pointer that will be set to the user parameter for this inference.
-This corresponds to the userParam that was passed to the LoadTensor() function which initiated the inference.
+graphHandle|void\*|Pointer to opaque graph data type that was initialized with the mvncAllocateGraph() function that represents the neural network for which an inference was initiated. outputData|void\*\*|Address of the pointer that will be set to a buffer of 16-bit floats, which contain the result of the inference.
+The buffer will contain one 16-bit float for each network category, the values of which are the results of the output node.
+Typically these values are the probabilities that an image belongs to the category. outputDataLength|unsigned int\*|Pointer to an unsigned int that will be set to the number of bytes in the outputData buffer. userParam|void\*\*|Address of a pointer that will be set to the user parameter for this inference.
+This corresponds to the userParam that was passed to the LoadTensor() function, which initiated the inference.

 ## Return
 This function returns an appropriate value from the [mvncStatus](mvncStatus.md) enumeration.